kruizer23/lazpolkit/README.md

 # LazPolKit
 LazPolKit is an example Lazarus GUI application to demonstrate how to run a Lazarus application on GNU/Linux with administrative rights.
 The application makes use of [PolicyKit](https://www.freedesktop.org/wiki/Software/polkit/) to invoke a password dialog upon startup for obtaining administrative privileges.

 PolicyKit (or PolKit) is a component for controlling system-wide privileges in Unix-like operating systems.
-It is installed by default on most modern GNU/Linux distributions.
+It is installed by default on modern GNU/Linux distributions.

+Using this example application as a reference, you can easily add PolicyKit functionality to your own Lazarus application in order to obtain administrative privileges.

 ## Prerequisites